 - Locate the power steering reservoir on the passenger side of the engine.

 - Check the power steering level when the engine is cold.
-On the side of the power steering reservoir, you will see two lines and Max and Min markings.
+On the power steering reservoir side, you will see two lines and Max and Min markings.
 The power steering fluid level needs to be between these two lines.
-If the power steering reservoir is not translucent, remove the cap to measure the level.
+Remove the cap to measure the level if the power steering reservoir is not translucent.
 Add power steering fluid if the level is low.

 - Add the recommended Volvo Power Steering Fluid to bring the level between the Min and Max mark.
 Recommended fluid type is listed in the owner’s manual.